max-au/lambda/README.md

  * start peer node (up to some limit)

 Properties:
- * group contains all processes that joined the group on all dist-visible nodes running the same scope
+ * group contains all processes that joined the group on all dist-visible nodes running the same module

 ## Changelog